 - Kids club

-You can check out some Daily Iwa from our Trip to get an idea of the activities offered, as well as the ones posted on their website.
+You can check out some Daily Iwa, Aulani’s activity schedule, from our Trip to get an idea of the activities offered, as well as the ones posted on their website.

-Aulani Hawaii isn’t cheap and it may not be in everyone’s budget but the reason I feel Aulani is affordable is because it includes so many activities we have everything we need.
+Aulani Disney Hawaii Resort isn’t cheap and it may not be in everyone’s budget but the reason I feel Aulani is affordable is that it includes so many activities we have everything we need.
 You can stay here for as low as $300 a night or $2100 a week.

 We picked up groceries for $180 would cover breakfast lunch and dinner for kids and breakfast and lunch for your partner (if they are like my husband and prefer more boring food).
 Entrees across the street average $7 so for your lunches and dinner plus partners dinner it’s another $150 for the week which is $330 for food and you can find affordable alcohol across the street as well.